The space environment is so inconvenient for human beings. There is so much that one has to bring along to keep them alive.

 Hibernation or "cold-sleep" would mimic what bears and squirrels do in the winter.
 The crewmember would sleep and breath slowly.
 Food would be administered by an intravenous pump or the body's internal fat could be used.
 The crew member still ages, abet at a slighly slower rate.

 Suspended animation, cryo-freeze, or cryogenic suspension is more extreme.
 The crewmember is frozen solid in liquid nitrogen.
 They do not breath, eat, nor age.
 Special techniques must be used to prevent the ice in the body's cells from freezing into tiny jagged knives shredding the organs.
 This is naturally more dangerous than mere hibernation.
-It is generally used for slower-than-light interstellar exploration, or to put a crewmember with an acute medical condition into stasis if the ship cannot arrive at a hospital for some months.
+It is generally used for slower-than-light interstellar exploration (where the travel time is much longer than average human life span), or to put a crewmember with an acute medical condition into stasis if the ship cannot arrive at a hospital for some months.

 In Doppelgänger the astronauts spent the three week trip plugged into a "Heart Lung Kidney" machine via veins in their wrists.
 This kept them oxygenated, fed, and sedated into a deep sleep for the entire trip.